Kun8018/gatsby-starter-icarus-blog/README.md

 ## Deploy

-[Calpa's blog](https://calpa.me) is currently using Netlify, though, you may use Github Pages as an alternative.
+[Kun's blog](https://kunzhang.me) is currently using Netlify, though, you may use Github Pages as an alternative.

 - Github Pages